 Each type of indicator provides unique insights into the condition of ecosystems and the impacts of human activities on the environment.

-Here are some key takeaways regarding ecological and environmental indicators:
+Here are some key takeaways regarding ecological and environmental indicators: They can be used to monitor environmental quality, assess ecosystem health, and evaluate the effectiveness of environmental policies.

 - Lisa Sorg, who covers North Carolina, one of the nation's leading hog producers.